Éric Assous

 Éric Assous (30 March 1956 – 12 October 2020) was a French director, screenwriter, dialoguist, and dramatist born in Tunis.

 Career

 Assous was the author of 80 radio plays for the France Inter channel.

 He wrote numerous plays, as well as scenarios for television (including 3 episodes of the Nestor Burma series) and cinema.

 Assous directed his first feature film, Les gens en maillot de bain ne sont pas (forcément) superficiels in 2001.

-In 2002, he penned a new comedy entitled Sexes très opposés.
+In 2002, he penned a comedy entitled Sexes très opposés.